aishwaryaa-16/todo_list/README.md

 - ➕ Add, ✏️ Edit, and ❌ Delete tasks
 - ✅ Mark tasks as completed
-- 📂 Organize tasks by categories or priorities
-- 🔍 Search and filter tasks
 - 🎨 User-friendly interface

 ## 🛠 Tech Stack